An Optical Control Environment for Benchmarking Reinforcement Learning Algorithms: Simulation environment

 \subsection{Physics of the simulation}

-The optical pulse stacking (OPS, or also called pulse combination) system recursively stacks up the optical pulses in the time domain.
-The dynamics of the OPS are similar to the recurrent neural networks (RNN) or Wavenet architecture \cite{oord2016wavenet}.
+The optical pulse stacking (OPS), also known as pulse combination, system employs a recursive approach to stack optical pulses in the time domain.
+The dynamics of the OPS are similar to the recurrent neural networks (RNN) or Wavenet architecture \citep{oord2016wavenet}.
 We illustrate the dynamics of the OPS in RNN style as shown in \cref{fig:cps_rnn}.
-The input of the OPS is a periodic pulse train\footnote{The periodic pulse train generally emitted by lasers.
-The wave function of each laser pulse is almost the same except for the time delay of a period.} with a repetition period of $T$.
-Assume the basic function of the first pulse at time step $t$ is $E_1 = E(t)$, then the consecutive pulses can be described as $E_2 = E(t+T), E_3 = E(t+2T) ...$ The OPS system recursively imposes the time delay on earlier pulses for every two consecutive pulse pairs.
-As an example, the 1st stage time-delay controller imposes the time delay $\tau_1$ on pulse 1 to shift the pulse 1.
-With the proper time delay, pulse 1 could be stacked with the next pulse $E_2$ to create the stacked pulses $E_{1,2}=E(t+\tau_1)+E(t+T)$.
-Similarly, pulse 3 could be stacked with pulse 4 to create $E_{3,4}=E(t+2T+\tau_1)+E(t+3T)$ , and so on.
-In 2nd stage OPS, the time delay $\tau_2$ was further imposed to $E_{1,2}$ to make it to stack up with $E_{3,4}$ to create $E_{1,2,3,4}$.
-This kind of stacking is repeated in each stage OPS controller, which stacks up the pulses in geometrical progression (recursion).
-An $N$-stage OPS system simply multiplies pulse energy by $2^N$ times by stacking up $2^N$ pulses, in which $N$ time delays $(\tau_1, \tau_2, ..., \tau_N)$ are needed to control and stabilize.
-Please check the more detailed illustration and configuration of the real-world OPS experiment in \cref{ap:sys}.
+In the OPS system, the input consists of a periodic pulse train \footnote{The periodic pulse train is typically emitted by lasers, where each laser pulse's wave function is nearly identical except for the time delay.} with a repetition period of $T$.
+Assuming the basic function of the first pulse at time step $t$ is denoted as $E_1 = E(t)$ (a complex function), the subsequent pulses can be described as $E_2 = E(t+T)$, $E_3 = E(t+2T)$, and so on.
+The OPS system recursively imposes time delays to earlier pulses in consecutive pairs.
+For instance, in the first stage of OPS, a time-delay controller imposes the delay $\tau_1$ on pulse 1 to allow it to combine (overlap) with pulse 2.
+With the appropriate time delay, pulse 1 can be stacked with the next pulse, $E_2$, resulting in the stacked pulses $E_{1,2} = E(t+\tau_1) + E(t+T)$.
+Similarly, pulse 3 can be stacked with pulse 4, creating $E_{3,4} = E(t+2T+\tau_1) + E(t+3T)$, and so forth.
+In the second stage of OPS, an additional time delay, $\tau_2$, is imposed on $E_{1,2}$ to allow it to stack with $E_{3,4}$, resulting in $E_{1,2,3,4}$.
+This stacking process continues in each subsequent stage of the OPS controller, multiplying the pulse energy by a factor of $2^N$ by stacking $2^N$ pulses, where $N$ time delays $(\tau_1, \tau_2, ..., \tau_N)$ are required for control and stabilization.
+Additional details about the optical pulse stacking are shown in \cref{ap:sys}.